TTCECO/ACNSDK_Android/doc/ACN_SDK_en_android.md

 ```

 ## Unbind
-It is used to unbind the TTC Connect.
+It is used to unbind the MARO Connect.

 ```
 ACNAgent.unbindApp(IManager.UnbindCallback callback)
 ```
 ## Get account balance
-The account balance is the balance in the dapp that is not synchronized to the TTC Connect.
+The account balance is the balance in the dapp that is not synchronized to the MARO Connect.

 ```
 ACNAgent.getAppBalance(IManager.BalanceCallback callback)